eGangotri/egangotri-react-dashboard/README.md

 http://localhost:5000/

-Microsoft Azure:
+## Microsoft Azure:
+## may not be relevant any more
-In App Service/Settings/Configuration/Application Settings WEBSITES_PORT=80
+In App Service/Settings/Configuration/Application Settings, add WEBSITES_PORT=3000
 OR in Azure CLI
-az webapp config appsettings set --resource-group cp-bq-specialist-rq --name eg-react-fe --settings WEBSITES_PORT=80
+az webapp config appsettings set --resource-group cp-bq-specialist-rq --name eg-react-fe --settings WEBSITES_PORT=3000